 Ashley and her husband, Gregg Glennemeier, have three children: Tyson 17, Brynn 16, and Evelyn 4.
 Ashley enjoys most being at home with her family, cooking, baking, and gardening.

-Ruth and her husband Dave have been married for 6 years.
-They have 3 children; Kortney 22 who lives in Alva, OK.
-Drake 20 who helps on the family farm and Katana 14 who is a freshman at Norton Community High School.
+Ruth is married to Dave and they have three children, Kortney, Drake and Katana.
 Ruth enjoys spending time with her family and traveling around and cheering on her youngest while she completes in sporting events.

 Dani Hartwell - Area Care Manager

 Dani Hartwell joined Guardian after 15 years of working with children in the Head Start program in the Norton area.
 She manages the care of clients in several of the 18 NW Kansas counties Guardian serves.
 Dani says she came to Guardian because she "wants to make a difference and loves seeing people thrive."